wsbctechnicalblog/wsbctechnicalblog.github.io/content/the-pull-request-is-your-friend-not-foe.md

 - Automation of validations, which could (or not) include humanoid involvement

 # YAML Sample
-Last, but not least, here is the above mentioned extract from one of our YAML pipelines.
+Last, but not least, here is the above-mentioned extract from one of our YAML pipelines.
 The conditional code ensures that custom validations are injected into our build only if it was triggered as a validation build in a Pull Request.

 ```
 # VALIDATIONS